 HTTP/2 is one of the most significant changes to how the web works since HTTP v1.1 was released in June 1999.
-The new HTTP/2 protocol makes web pages load significantly faster (14 percent faster if you believe our benchmarks), both on the desktop and mobile devices.
+The new HTTP/2 protocol makes web pages load significantly faster (14 percent faster if you believe our benchmarks) on desktop and mobile devices.

-HTTP was created by Tim Berners-Lee to allow communication between a server and a client.
+Tim Berners-Lee created HTTP to allow communication between a server and a client.
 It is this communication that forms the basis of the Internet.

-I’ll talk about what HTTP is shortly, but first, it is useful to run through a brief history of HTTP:
+I’ll talk about what HTTP is shortly, but first, it is helpful to run through a brief history of HTTP:

 HTTP 0.9 - Time Berners-Lee released the first documented version of HTTP in 1991.